Serving in Latin America

 Bruno has broad experience in technical and management roles in Agricultural Credit in many areas of Canada.
-He has a passion to help program staff and partners enhance stewardship and financial processes for increased impact in communities and churches.
+He has a passion to help program staff and partners grow in their understanding of the local church’s role for increased impact and transformation in their community.

-Kathleen worked in agricultural research (food safety), in Pregnancy Resource Centers in Ontario, Saskatchewan and New Brunswick, and as an area manager for the Canadian Cancer Society in New Brunswick.
+Prior to joining CBM, Kathleen worked in agricultural research, in Pregnancy Resource Centers in Ontario, Saskatchewan and New Brunswick, and as an area manager for the Canadian Cancer Society in New Brunswick.
 She has a passion for global discipleship, especially helping to develop appropriate short-term mission programs for donors and churches.

-Bruno and Kathleen have three married children – Caroline & Jonathan Selig, Laura & Jonathan Vokey and Benjamin & Elissa Soucy, and six grandchildren.
+Bruno and Kathleen have three married children – Caroline & Jonathan Selig, Laura & Jonathan Vokey and Benjamin & Elissa Soucy, and seven grandchildren.